allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ## Current approach at Allegro

-Nowadays at Allegro we have to struggle with legacy applications and new Microservices.
+Nowadays at Allegro we have to struggle with legacy, monolithic application and new Microservices.
-Everything is joined by [Varnish Cache](https://www.varnish-cache.org) web application accelerator (a caching HTTP reverse proxy).
+Everything is integrated by [Varnish Cache](https://www.varnish-cache.org) &mdash;
+web application accelerator (a caching HTTP reverse proxy).

-Varnish and it's [ESI LANG](https://www.w3.org/TR/esi-lang) features allows us to merge a lot of different parts of our platform into one piece.
-Therefore any page at Allegro can be an separate application/service.
+Varnish and its [ESI LANG](https://www.w3.org/TR/esi-lang) features allows us to merge a lot of different parts of our platform into one website.
+Therefore any page (or page fragment) at Allegro can be a separate application/service.

-Our Varnish farm also defines our platform performance.
+Our Varnish farm also defines and greatly improves our overall performance.
-Because only Varnish servers are exposed to users, we're sure that our services behind won't get all the load.
-Varnish was a bullseye.
+Varnish servers are exposed to users and they caches all requests for static content.
+We often say that *we are hiding behind Varnish* to survive massive traffic from our users.

+Varnish really hit the bull's-eye.

-I'll describe example application (homepage) with Header, Hero Image, Recommendations, Last Visited and Footer.
+Below, we describe the Homepage application with Header, Hero Image, Recommendations, Last Visited and Footer.

 ### Header